metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Two legitimate pass interference penalties against the Chiefs paved the way for a Chargers touchdown.

 Chargers are just a sloppy bunch.
+Not to mention their defense seems too happy to drop back deep.
+Though it may be worth noting the linebackers may only be dropping back deep in order to counter Mahomes' penchant for the big play.